Chart Color Schemes

 Valley View - Gilles Plains faces significant health challenges.
 Common health conditions are somewhat prevalent across all age groups but are notably higher among older cohorts.

-The rate of private health cover is very low at approximately 47% of the total population (~5,149 people), which is lower than the national average of 55.3%.
+Approximately 47% of the total population (~5,149 people) has private health cover, which is lower than the national average of 55.3%.
 The most common medical conditions in the area are arthritis and mental health issues, affecting 8.8 and 7.9% of residents respectively.
-Conversely, 68.7% of residents declared themselves completely clear of medical ailments, compared to 72.8% across Greater Adelaide.
-As of 14th June 2021, the area has 17.5% of residents aged 65 and over (1,904 people), which is higher than the 14.0% in Greater Adelaide.
-Health outcomes among seniors present some challenges that require more attention than those of the broader population.
+However, 68.7% of residents claim to be completely clear of medical ailments, compared to 72.8% across Greater Adelaide.
+As of 2016 data, the area has 17.5% of residents aged 65 and over (1,904 people), which is higher than the 14.0% in Greater Adelaide.
+Health outcomes among seniors present some challenges that require more attention compared to the broader population.

 Frequently Asked Questions - Health